Jeanniebean18/JSON-API-Project/readme.markdown

 - [ ] Table of event categories (id, name).
 Categories would include: Medicine, Grooming Visit, and Vet Visit.
 - [ ] Bridge table for pets and events. (primary key, pet_id(foreign key), event_id(foreign key))

+Each owner has one or many pets.
+Each pet has one or many events.
+Each event has many or one pet associated with ti.
+Each event has one category.
+Each category has many events.

 ##Requirements

 - [ ] At least three models (Owner, Pet, Event, Category)